Velox boiler: Working

 Diagram showing the main components of a quick-acting stand-by power plant with a Velox steam generator.

 In a Velox steam generator used for electrical generation, flue gases from the combustion chamber are used to turn a gas turbine which is connected to a compressor which together make up the charging set.
 The compressor increases the flow of hot air which increases the rate of heat transfer to the water in the boiler tubes causing more steam to generate.
 The steam is used to turn a steam turbine which is coupled to an electrical generator.

 The combustion chamber of the Velox could produce flue gasses by burning fuel gasses or heavy fuel oil.
 Blast furnace gas was typically used as fuel by Velox sets installed in steel mills.
-Efficiency of Velox steam generators was generally around 88—90% when burning blast furnace gas and 91—93% per cent with fuel oil.
-Such efficiencies were maintained from 25 to 100% of load.
+Efficiency of Velox steam generators was generally around 88—90% when burning blast furnace gas and 91—93% with fuel oil.
+Such efficiencies were maintained from 25—100% of load.